Broker Check

 Why Gallagher Pool Wealth Management?

-What makes an investment professional "qualified" to manage your financial security and investment portfolios?
+What distinguishes an investment professional as truly "qualified" to safeguard and manage your financial assets and investment portfolios effectively?

 Important Questions to Ask Your Financial Professional

-Q: Have you checked your financial professional background?
+Q: Has your financial professional undergone background verification?

-Q: Does your financial advisor have a continuity plan in place?
+Q: Does your financial advisor have a robust continuity plan?

-Q: What steps has your financial professional taken to help protect your privacy?
+Q: How does your financial professional safeguard your privacy?

 Investment Fiduciary Code of Ethics